Mr. Speaker, we are here today to move along business that we started last summer.

 What did we learn as we kept digging?
 We learned that the corporation in question was not even capable of providing services in French.
 Everyone likes to talk about how Canada is this great bilingual country, but that is pure fiction.
 Yet again, the government is all talk and no action on languages, as on everything else.
 The organization was not capable of providing services in French, so it was forced to subcontract services in Quebec to National.

 What else did we learn as we dug deeper into this scandal?
 We found out that people from WE Charity had helped the government design this program.
-The people who wanted to get paid for deciding where our money should go were telling the government what to put in the contract that they would then awarded.
+The people who wanted to get paid for deciding where our money should go were telling the government what to put in the contract that they would then be awarded.
 On top of that, they were told to put it in a shell corporation so that they would not lose anything if the project were to fail.
 Unbelievable.

 Not only were they the ones designing the program, but what else did we learn?
 The people who were telling the government how to design the program were not even registered as lobbyists.
 No one from WE Charity was registered as a lobbyist.
-However certain individuals were working with public servants every day to design a program that would get them a $43-million contract.
+However, certain individuals were working with public servants every day to design a program that would get them a $43-million contract.
 That is hardly small potatoes

-The icing on the cake is that, by asking questions, we learned that the and the finance minister at the time were in a conflict of interest when they issued that contract.
+The icing on the cake is that by asking questions, we learned that the and the finance minister at the time were in a conflict of interest when they issued that contract.
 The worst part is that they were aware of it.
 They knew that they should not get involved, but they did so anyway.

 There was an initial cabinet meeting, as the Prime Minister testified last summer.
 He saw the subject on the agenda and said that he was not sure he could get involved because he was in a conflict of interest.
 He knew the Kielburgers, and his family, namely his mother, brother and wife, had received contracts worth approximately half a million dollars from them.
 In order to reassure the Prime Minister, the meeting was postponed for two weeks.